Hokkaidō Development Commission: Background

-During the Edo period, the Matsumae Domain was responsible for overseeing Japanese territory and trade with the local Ainu in Ezo (the area covered by the term extending beyond what is now Hokkaidō into Karafuto and the Chishima Islands), other than for two periods (1799–1821, and again from 1855), when the bakufu assumed direct control in the face of increasing Russian interest in the region.
+During the Edo period, the Matsumae Domain was responsible for overseeing Japanese territory and trade with the local Ainu in Ezo (the area covered by the term extending beyond what is now Hokkaidō into Karafuto and the Chishima Islands), except for two periods (1799–1821, and again from 1855), when the bakufu assumed direct control in the face of increasing Russian interest in the region.
 Following the Meiji Restoration, in the fourth month of 1868, the new government established the Hakodate Saibansho (箱館裁判所), a judicial office in Hakodate that subsumed the functions of the erstwhile Hakodate bugyō.

 History

-In the aftermath of the Battle of Hakodate, and following on from the return of the domains, the Development Commission was established in the seventh month of Meiji 2 (1869).
+In the aftermath of the Battle of Hakodate, and following the return of the domains, the Development Commission was established in the seventh month of Meiji 2 (1869).
 Later that year, it oversaw the naming of Hokkaidō and Karafuto.
 From its establishment in the second month of 1870 until its disbandment in the eighth month of 1871, the Karafuto Kaitakushi (樺太開拓使) operated independently of the Kaitakushi, which came to be referred to as the Hokkaidō Kaitakushi (北海道開拓使), before its functions were reabsorbed into what was again simply the Kaitakushi.
 In line with the 1875 Treaty of Saint Petersburg, Japanese territory in Sakhalin was ceded to Russia, the Kuriles passing to Japan and falling under the jurisdiction of the Kaitakushi.
 A scandal (ja) in 1881 relating to the sale of Commission assets at a heavy loss to a consortium of the Director's associates, including Godai Tomoatsu, led to the abolition of the Hokkaidō Development Commission the following year.
 Initially in 1882 the commission was superseded by the three prefectures (ja) of Hakodate, Sapporo, and Nemuro.
 In 1886 these were consolidated into the single Hokkaidō Agency (北海道庁).